-In 2017, members of SEHSC(Silicones Environmental, Health, and Safety Center ) submitted the final result of D4 environmental monitoring program to EPA( the U.S. Environmental Protection Agency ) concluded that: D4 does not harm the environment.
+In 2017, members of SEHSC (Silicones Environmental, Health, and Safety Center ) submitted the final result of the D4 environmental monitoring program to EPA( the U.S. Environmental Protection Agency ) and concluded that: D4 does not harm the environment.

 4. Is silicone recyclable?